soren121/turtleduck/INSTALL.md

      - *TURTLEDUCK_HMAC*: The HMAC signing key that you generated in Step 2.
      - *TURTLEDUCK_TELEGRAM_TOKEN*: The API token that you received in Step 1.
  2. Save the `config.php` file.

+### Step 7: Configure the Webhook
+**TODO**

-### Step 7: Register a Telegram chat to receive messages
+### Step 8: Register a Telegram chat to receive messages
-TODO
+ 1. Start a conversation with your bot on Telegram.
+You can either initiate a regular chat with it, or add the bot and yourself to a new group.
+ 2. Send the `/register` command.
+If you are an allowed user, it should respond with "Registered successfully!"

+Now that you've registered this chat, all messages sent with /sos on your Minecraft server will be forwarded to this chat.
+You can register up to **five** Telegram chats to receive messages.
+To reply to a message, use the "Reply To" action in Telegram.